TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 hosting a web server or opening your garage when your phone comes within range.
 [source](http://michaelbluejay.com/electricity/computers.html)

+The Raspberry Pi Zero uses the letters W and H to differentiate whether it includes WiFi and soldered GPIO pins.
+W and H affect the price and size.
+I would recommend including the H for educational environments unless you are planning on doing a soldering lab as part of the course.
+It is not difficult to solder the pins, but it is time-consuming.

 ### Microcontrollers

 Microcontrollers are also a great education device for youth.
 You can program